Welcome to the Putnam County Assessor's Office Web Site!

 Board of Assessors

-The information contained herein reflects the values established in the 2013 Approved Tax Digest. *Please note that the Assessor's Office establishes values only.
-The Putnam County Tax Commissioner should be contacted with tax bill related questions.
+The information contained herein reflects the values established in the "Preliminary" tax digest.
+Notice of Assessments will be mailed on Friday, May 29, 2020. *Please note that the Assessor's Office establishes values only.
+The Putnam County Tax Commissioner should be contacted with tax bill related questions at 706-485-5441.

 Did you know?